-Master Naturalist training week begins the first session of the first day, like any week-long training, with an ice breaker.
+Master naturalist training week began the first session of the first day like any week-long training, with an ice breaker.
 We were a diverse group of 25 people from all walks of life.
-Educators, retirees, camp counselors, a couple artists (including myself), a former wildfire fighter, ranging in age from 20 to 70, and all joined in a common purpose through our love of and respect for nature.
+Educators, retirees, camp counselors, a couple artists (including myself), two interns, a former wildfire fighter, all ranging in age from 20 to 70, and all joined in a common purpose through our love of and respect for nature.
 We are part of a great tribe, and we needed to get to know each other.

-On the floor in the front of the room, our leader spread a blanket out and began to lay a variety of artifacts on it.
+On the floor in the front of the room, our session leader spread a blanket out and began to lay a variety of artifacts on it.
 She tossed feathers, an arrowhead, a nest, pinecones, stones, a basket, animal hides, antlers – about 12 nature-related things.
-Next, she instructed us to come up as a group and choose one item without thinking about it too much, just grab what resonated with us in our first impression as we stood around the blanket.
-She explained that there were two of everything, and after we made our choice, we should find and team up with the other person who had chosen the same thing.
-After telling our new partner about what drew us to our twin objects and exchanging our stories, we would then come back as a group and each team would tell the other’s story to the group as a whole.
+Next, she instructed us to come up as a group and choose one item without thinking about it too much, just grab whatever resonated with us on a first impression as we stood around the blanket.
+She explained that there were two of everything, and after we made our choice, we should find and team up with the other person who had chosen our twin object.
+After telling our new partner about what drew us to our matching objects and exchanging our stories, we would then come back as a group and each team would tell the other’s story to the group as a whole.

 It’s a wonderful concept, and all would have gone perfectly well, except that for me, personally, things worked out a bit differently.

-When she gave the group the word, we approached the blanket en masse to look over the artifacts.
+When she gave the group the word, we approached en masse to look over the artifacts.
 A huge pinecone immediately caught my eye.
 It was about 18 inches long, massive compared to pinecones native to our region.
 I knew this was a sugar pinecone (Pinus lambertiana) from out west, and that it was well within the usual size range for the cones these pines produce.
 The front porch of my childhood home held a sugar pinecone on the brick sill all my growing up years.
 In fact, it’s still there.
 I knew it was a sugar pine, because as a child I had learned this from my dad.
-I looked around for who else was holding a sugar pinecone until my gaze landed on a pleasant looking woman with silver hair and a kind smile standing across the room from me.
+I looked around for who else was holding a sugar pinecone until my eyes landed on a pleasant-looking woman with silver hair and a kind smile standing on the far side of the now empty blanket.
 Like me, she was holding her pinecone in two hands.

 “Is this a sugar pinecone?”
-I asked the leader on my way over to join my new friend.
+I asked the instructor on my way over to join my new acquaintance.

 “Oh, well, actually I know that it is!”
 I replied, happily holding the object I had so warmly gravitated towards, not yet having learned the concept that as naturalists we are guides, not expected to be experts.
-The two of us met up, and I went first to tell my story’s connection to this object.
+The two of us met up, and I began first to tell my story’s connection to this object.

 I would have told her about the sugar pinecone living on the front porch, how long it had been part of my childhood landscape.
 The meaning it had for me, especially reminding me of my dad because he loved trees.
 How it brought to mind many shared hikes with him in the forest or swishing along cross country ski trails in the winter.
-He had picked it up in a phase of life before I was born, most likely on an outing with the young family in Davis, California where they were living while he pursued his PhD.
-It managed to survive three moves the family made after that, to North Carolina and then two more to Minnesota to its current home for the last 60 years.
+He had picked it up in a phase of life before I was yet born, most likely on an outing with the young family while living in Davis, California where he was pursuing his PhD.
+It had managed to survive three moves the family made after that, to North Carolina where I was born and then two more in Minnesota to its current home for the last 60 years.

 Beginning the explanation of my object to my new friend, Linda, I was just getting to the part about how it reminded me of my dad and our hikes, when she interrupted me.